GHK-Cu

 Does GHK-Cu actually deliver copper into cells?

-What are common GHK-Cu research concentrations?
+What are common GHK-Cu concentrations in laboratory research?

 Can GHK-Cu be combined with vitamin C in laboratory work?